Semrush helps you:

 Written by Yongi Barnard

-Here’s an example that shows how URL parameters tailor the user experience:
+Here’s an example of a URL with tracking parameters at the end:

 How Do URL Parameters Work?

-URL parameters change a page’s content or behavior without the need for a separate URL for each variation.
+URL parameters track user behavior or modify page content without the need for a separate URL for each variation.

 Structure and Functionality